roman-yagodin/roman-yagodin.github.io/_posts/2019-06-21-blue-star-email-parsing-essay.md

 layout: post
 category: how-to
-tagline: "manage your email inbox with 1 & &frac12; simple tricks"
+tagline: "manage your email inbox with 1 & &frac12; simple tricks" tags : [GTD, fun]
-description: "Many of us know very well how embarassing could be email routine at work -- it distracts you from the real work, makes you nervous and wasting tons of energy... on hating mail senders.
-I hope this short essay will ease your pain, even a little." tags : [GTD, fun]
 ---
 {% include JB/setup %}